Water Quality Reports

 Flushing Schedule 2021:

-Beginning on or about June 8th and continuing through September (During the hours of 9:00 AM – 4:00 PM), MWC personnel will be flushing hydrants in the following areas:
+Beginning in June and continuing through September (During the hours of 9:00 AM – 4:00 PM), MWC personnel will be flushing hydrants in the following areas:

 - Port Reading

 - South Amboy

 The hydrant flushing will be conducted during the daytime hours (generally between 9:00 AM and 4:00 PM) and only by uniformed, MWC personnel in clearly marked Middlesex Water Company vehicles.
 Any activity involving fire hydrants by individuals other than Fire Department or MWC personnel should be considered suspicious.

 Partnership for Safe Water